-- The financial responsibilities of the Board of Trustees are being properly discharged - Resources are being managed in an efficient, economical and effective manner - Sound systems of internal financial control are being maintained - Financial considerations are fully taken into account in reaching decisions - The Responsible Officer will undertake an annual programme of reviews to ensure that financial transactions have been properly processed and that controls are operating as laid down by the Board of Trustees.
+- The financial responsibilities of the Board of Trustees are being properly discharged - Resources are being managed in an efficient, economical and effective manner

-A report of the findings will be presented to Audit, Finance, Premises and Health & Safety Committee.
+- Sound systems of internal financial and non-financial controls are being maintained - Financial considerations are fully taken into account in reaching decisions - The Responsible Officer will undertake an annual programme of reviews to ensure that financial transactions have been properly processed and that controls are operating as laid down by the Board of Trustees. - A report of the findings will be presented to FPP.